bitwarden/help/_articles/getting-started/getting-started-organizations.md

 ---
 layout: article
-title: Getting Started with Bitwarden Organizations
+title: Get Started with Organizations
 categories: [getting-started]
 featured: false
 popular: false
 hidden: false
 tags: [tutorial]
-order: 05
+order: 06
 ---

 With the Bitwarden free account, and a free Organization for up to 2 users, you can experience secure sharing in no time!